lsst-sqre/safir/docs/user-guide/arq.rst

 Per-job metrics
 ---------------
-You can emit a `safir.metrics.ArqQueueJobEvent` every time arq executes one of your job functions.
+You can emit a `safir.metrics.arq.ArqQueueJobEvent` every time arq executes one of your job functions.
 This event contains a ``time_in_queue`` field which is, for a given queue, the difference between when arq would ideally start executing a job, and when it actually does.
 This is useful for deciding if you need more workers processing jobs from that queue.